oleander/Spot/README.markdown

 Spotify.find_all_albums("Old Skool Of Rock")
 ````

-### Find the best match
+### Find best match

-The `prime` method makes it possible to filter out the best match based on the ingoing argument.
+The `prime` method makes it possible to fetch the best matching result based on the ingoing argument.

 Here is what is being returned *without* the `prime` method.